-Results 1–10 of 14 for "Psychology Topic"X related to "IQ-adjusted testing better detects..."
-Refine Your Search Refine Your Search TopicAging (3)Alzheimer's (3)Testing issues (2)Trauma (2)Violence (2) 12 more... [+] Bullying (1)Education (1)Emotional health (1)Human rights (1)Intelligence (1)Law & psychology (1)Race (1)Sexual abuse (1)Sport & exercise (1)Stress (1)Suicide (1)Women & men (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.IntelligenceIntelligence refers to intellectual functioning.
+Results 1–10 of 16 for "Psychology Topic"X related to "IQ-adjusted testing better detects..."
+Refine Your Search Refine Your Search TopicAging (3)Alzheimer's (3)Violence (3)Testing issues (2)Trauma (2) 13 more... [+] Women & men (2)Bullying (1)Education (1)Emotional health (1)Environment (1)Human rights (1)Intelligence (1)Law & psychology (1)Race (1)Sexual abuse (1)Sport & exercise (1)Stress (1)Suicide (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 16 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.IntelligenceIntelligence refers to intellectual functioning.
 IQ tests compare your performance with other people your age taking the same test, but they don't measure other kinds of intelligence, such as social intelligence, which is the expertise people bring to their interactions with others.Psychology Topic 2.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 3.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 4.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 5.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
 If acquisition occurs instantly, that’s making a memory.Psychology Topic 6.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
 Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 7.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
 Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 8.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic 9.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
-Psychology Topic 10.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Psychology Topic"X related to "IQ-adjusted testing better detects..."
+Psychology Topic 10.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
+Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 16 for "Psychology Topic"X related to "IQ-adjusted testing better detects..."